-Flapper, the unflappable.
 Then the fun started.
 Flapper did not like all the noise and showed his displeasure by snapping.
 The rescue team treated him with great respect.
-Ames, using his old ranch-hand expertise, stood five feet behind and neatly lassoed Flapper round the neck and then slipped and
+Ames, using his old ranch-hand expertise, stood five feet behind and neatly lassoed Flapper round the neck and then slipped the rope over his tail.